 About Our Lab

-- Postdoctoral positions available in the Oliver lab!
+- Postdoctoral positions are currently available in the Oliver lab!

 Srinivasan, S., Escobedo, N., Yang, Y., Interiano, A., Dillard, M.E., Finkelstein, D., Mukatira, S., Gil, HJ., Nurmi, H., Alitalo, K., and Oliver, G. (2014).
 Prox1-Vegfr3 feedback loop maintains the identity and the number of lymphatic endothelial cell progenitors (Genes & Dev, 28, 2175-2187).

 Lavado, A., and Oliver, G. (2014).
 Jagged1 is necessary for postnatal and adult neurogenesis in the dentate gyrus.
 Developmental Biology 388, 11-21.

 Srinivasan, S. and Oliver, G. (2011).
 Prox1 dosage controls the number of lymphatic endothelial cell progenitors and the formation of the lympho-venous valves.
 Genes & Dev 25, 2187-97.View more publications